Humanidades: revista de la Universidad

 to rethink the place of Latin America in the conflicts of the Cold War from

-critical perspectives, grounded in documentation and sensitive to the
+critical perspectives, grounded in documentation and sensitive to the complexities

-interpretive frameworks, and incorporating tangentially explored registers,
+frameworks, and incorporating tangentially explored registers, these works

-these works constitute a step forward toward a more plural, interconnected, and
+constitute a step forward toward a more plural, interconnected, and

 representative history of Latin American experiences in the face of U.S. power.